kapsaquarius/Campus-Share/backend/README.md

 ## 🗄️ Database Schema

-The application uses MongoDB with the following collections:
+The application uses MongoDB Atlas (cloud) with the following collections:

 ### Collections Overview
 - **users** - User accounts and profiles